 Provide the following information:

-Parameter Description Name Enter a name for your credential.
+Parameter Description Key type Select JSON or P12.
+Since activating service accounts with P12 private keys has been deprecated in the Cloud SDK, we recommend using JSON.
+Name Enter a name for your credential.
 Description (Optional) Enter a description.
-Project Id Enter the project ID.
+Project Id (Only required for P12 key type) Enter the project ID.
 You can obtain it from your GCP account by clicking on the name of your project at the top of the page and copying the ID.
-Service Account Email Address "Service account ID" value for your service account created in prerequisites.
+Service Account Email Address (Only required for P12 key type) "Service account ID" value for your service account created in prerequisites.
 You can find it on GCP at IAM & Admin > Service accounts.
-Service Account Private (p12) Key Upload the P12 key that you created in the prerequisites when creating a service account.
+Service Account Private Key Upload the key that you created in the prerequisites when creating a service account.

 Your credential should now be displayed in the Credentials pane.